cbroker1/text-as-data/README.md

 Week 1 - INTRODUCTION TO TEXT AS DATA

+What is 'Document Frequency Matrix' and what is it used for?

 WEEK 2 - TEXT PRE-PROCESSING

 WEEK 3 - GETTING DATA AND APIS